 Nobody will be enthusiastic about building something the "wrong way."
 It may not be the wrong way—it might be justifiably the best implementation plan.
 If this isn’t properly discussed with the individuals implementing the widget, they might not see it that way.
 So discuss, don’t demand.

 I’m in no way suggesting that organizations get rid of architect-type roles, only that more of the individuals who spend the majority of their time in the trenches have a chance to affect design decisions.
 This point goes beyond engagement and motivation.
 Yes, developers are bound to show more interest if they are more involved in defining the work.
-More importantly, these days, you need them to be more involved for your organization to stay current.
+More importantly, these days, you need them to be more involved in order for your organization to stay current.

-The few folks in the organization that hold higher level technical roles surely don’t possess all of the technical knowhow, especially considering the current pace of change.
+The few folks in the organization that hold higher-level technical roles surely don’t possess all of the technical know-how, especially considering the current pace of change.
 In order to truly maximize the effectiveness of our dev teams, we need to find ways of harnessing the vast knowledge and experience of our full pool of software engineers.
 There is no doubt that there are tools, technologies, techniques, patterns, and architectural strategies that you are not leveraging, but should be—right now.

 Remove Needless Process